ACTRESS: Stage, Screen, TV, Commercials & VOs

 I've been written up (full page articles) for almost every business endeavor in: LA Times, Backstage, The Hollywood Reporter, and Dramalogue.
 I won several awards for my stage & film work, with honorable mentions and rave reviews in those publications as well as other local papers and online…

-* Eventually I was able to make those much needed physical transformations = pro bono.
+* Eventually I was able to physical transform = pro bono.
 As life would have it - each obstacle was a blessing; I'm better (in many ways) for having to wait.
 I moved home to NYC in order to introduce myself vs. reintrodcue, only to find the industry confused by my lack of credits.
-But there I found Al-Anon and started some of that much needed healing I mentioned earlier.
-And in 2016 I struggled with the very difficult decision - opting for Fi-Core union status in order to make a living doing what I love.
-I am pleased to report, it was a sound decision - started working on some great projects, commercials, VOs, series... qualified for my health insurance, bought a new car, and have money saved.
-I also found my niche in the process - playing mean/bitchy roles; just so many people to channel in that process.
-And I FINALLY have demo reels I'm proud to share... and I've also been working as a Personal Trainer since - a lifetime of killing it at the gym has been paying off nicely!!!
+But there I found Al-Anon and started some much needed healing as I mentioned earlier.
+I'm proud to be in program and practice self-care!
+In 2016 I struggled with the very difficult decision to go Fi-Core in order to make a living doing what I love.
+I am pleased to report I've been working ever since.
+I also found my niche in the process - playing mean/bitchy roles; there are just so many people to channel.
+And I FINALLY have demo reels I'm proud to share.

 Currently residing in Atlanta, GA.